-- (1) Wellington Biomedical Innovation Master Investors (Cayman) I L.P. became a beneficial owner of more than 5% of our capital stock upon the initial closing of the transaction. - (2) (i) Versant Venture Capital VI, L.P. purchased 1,853,127 shares of Series B-1 convertible preferred stock for a total purchase price of \$2,025,560 and (ii) Versant Vantage I, L.P. purchased 4,323,963 shares of Series B-1 convertible preferred stock for a total purchase price of \$4,726,307.
+- (1) Wellington Biomedical Innovation Master Investors (Cayman) I L.P. became a beneficial owner of more than 5% of our capital stock upon the initial closing of the transaction. - (2) ATI Holdings LLC became a beneficial owner of more than 5% of our capital stock upon the initial closing of the transaction. - (3) (i) Versant Venture Capital VI, L.P. purchased 198,839 shares of Series B-1 convertible preferred stock for a total purchase price of \$2,025,560 and (ii) Versant Vantage I, L.P. purchased 463,959 shares of Series B-1 convertible preferred stock for a total purchase price of \$4,726,307.
 Entities affiliated with Versant were beneficial owners of more than 5% of our capital stock at the time of the initial closing of the transaction.
-Thomas Woiwode, who is a member of our board of directors, is an affiliate of Versant Venture Capital VI, L.P. - (3) Roche Finance Ltd was a beneficial owner of more than 5% of our capital stock at the time of the initial closing of the transaction.
-Carole Nuechterlein, who is a member of our board of directors, is an affiliate of Roche Finance Ltd. - (4) (i) Baker Brothers Life Sciences, L.P. purchased 5,664,958 shares of Series B-1 convertible preferred stock for a total purchase price of \$6,192,082 and (ii) 667, L.P. purchased 512,132 shares of Series B-1 convertible preferred stock for a total purchase price of \$559,785.
-Entities affiliated with Baker Brothers were beneficial owners of (in the aggregate) more than 5% of our capital stock at the time of initial closing of the transaction. - (5) (i) Vivo Capital Fund VIII, L.P. purchased 4,880,974 shares of Series B-1 convertible preferred stock for a total purchase price of \$5,335,149 and (ii) Vivo Capital Surplus Fund VIII, L.P. purchased 674,004 shares of Series B-1 convertible preferred stock for a total purchase price of \$736,720.
+Thomas Woiwode, who is a member of our board of directors, is an affiliate of Versant Venture Capital VI.
+L.P. - (4) Roche Finance Ltd was a beneficial owner of more than 5% of our capital stock at the time of the initial closing of the transaction.
+Carole Nuechterlein, who is a member of our board of directors, is an affiliate of Roche Finance Ltd. - (5) (i) Baker Brothers Life Sciences, L.P. purchased 607,847 shares of Series B-1 convertible preferred stock for a total purchase price of \$6,192,082 and (ii) 667, L.P. purchased 54,951 shares of Series B-1 convertible preferred stock for a total purchase price of \$559,785.
+Entities affiliated with Baker Brothers were beneficial owners of (in the aggregate) more than 5% of our capital stock at the time of initial closing of the transaction. - (6) (i) Vivo Capital Fund VIII, L.P. purchased 523,726 shares of Series B-1 convertible preferred stock for a total purchase price of \$5,335,149 and (ii) Vivo Capital Surplus Fund VIII, L.P. purchased 73,320 shares of Series B-1 convertible preferred stock for a total purchase price of \$736,720.
 Entities affiliated with Vivo Capital Fund were beneficial owners of (in the aggregate) more than 5% of our capital stock at the time of the initial closing of the transaction.
-Jack B. Nielsen, who is a member of our board of directors, is an affiliate of Vivo Capital Fund. - (6) Novo Holdings A/S was the beneficial owner of more than 5% of our capital stock at the time of the initial closing of the transaction.
-Peter Moldt, who is a member of our board of directors, is an affiliate of Novo Holdings A/S. - (7) The purchasers are trusts affiliated with Leonid Beigelman, Ph.D., a member of our board of directors and one of our executive officers, and his immediate family members. - (8) The purchasers are trusts affiliated with Lawrence M. Blatt, Ph.D., a member of our board of directors and one of our executive officers, and his immediate family members. - (9) Julian Symons, D.Phil. is one of our executive officers - (10) The purchaser is a trust affiliated with Lucinda Quan, J.D., one of our executive officers
+Jack B. Nielsen, who is a member of our board of directors, is an affiliate of Vivo Capital Fund. - (7) Novo Holdings A/S was the beneficial owner of more than 5% of our capital stock at the time of the initial closing of the transaction.
+Peter Moldt, who is a member of our board of directors, is employed as Senior Partner at Novo Ventures (US), Inc., which provides consulting services to Novo Holdings A/S. Dr. Moldt is not deemed to hold any beneficial ownership or pecuniary interest in the shares held by Novo Holdings A/S. - (8) The purchasers are trusts affiliated with Leonid Beigelman, Ph.D., a member of our board of directors and one of our executive officers, and his immediate family members. - (9) The purchasers are trusts affiliated with Lawrence M. Blatt, Ph.D., a member of our board of directors and one of our executive officers, and his immediate family members. - (10) Julian Symons, D.Phil. is one of our executive officers. - (11) The purchaser is a trust affiliated with Lucinda Quan, J.D., one of our executive officers.